 What benefits will there be for me?

-CFA Volunteers develop leadership and management capabilities, meet new friends, learn new skills, achieve personal goals, put something back into the community and often involve their whole family in CFA activities.
+CFA volunteers develop leadership and management capabilities, meet new friends, learn new skills, achieve personal goals, give something back to the community and often involve their whole family in CFA activities.

 Other benefits include: